Richardinho/react-hero-app-with-routing/README.md

 ```
 In this case, the Observable `this.match` represents a stream of `match` objects.
 A match object represents a match between the route's path and the current location.
-It contains useful data about this map such as the portion of the URL that is matched.
+It contains useful data about this map such as the portion of the URL that was matched.

 The reason why an Observable makes sense in this case is because the same route can be matched by succeeding locations.
 A navigation isn't necessarily always to another page; It may be to the same page but with different parameters.